2022–23 Michigan Tech Huskies men's basketball team: McKendree

 In a half defined by a great defensive effort by McKendree and strong offense by the Huskies, Michigan Tech leads 38–34 at the half.
 After five minutes, the game was tied at eleven and the Huskies struggled with getting rebounds.
-Unlike their previous game, Michigan Tech's offensive effort didn't sputter after the first media timeout.
+Unlike their previous game, Michigan Tech's offensive effort did not sputter after the first media timeout.
 The Huskies offense kept rolling, despite five lead changes and five ties in the first half.
 McKendree was able to keep up with their offense, trailing by nothing more than ten after the first media timeout at the 14:41 mark.
 After the 7:00 mark in the first half, McKendree has stayed within 4-7 points behind the Huskies.
 Michigan Tech also had some foul trouble in the first half, with Gherezgher getting three and Josh Terrian getting two.
 McKendree was 10/15 from the line, and both teams had a combined 10 Three Pointers and 14 Free Throws.
 Michigan Tech led 38–34.

 Not unlike their game against Lewis, Michigan Tech's offense went cold coming out of the locker room, allowing McKendree to come back to tie it before a 2-pointer by the Huskies to retake the lead, 41–39.
-The offense didn't heat up much over the next four minutes, with Michigan Tech leading 47–43 with 10:48 left in the game.
+The offense did not heat up much over the next four minutes, with Michigan Tech leading 47–43 with 10:48 left in the game.
 This changed, with the offense starting to come alive over the next seven and a half minutes, and gave the Huskies a chance to extend their lead to 65–56 with 3:14 left.
-McKendree was able to come back within six, at 69–63 with 1:35 left, but wasn't enough as Michigan Tech got their first win of the season, 77–67.
+McKendree was able to come back within six, at 69–63 with 1:35 left, but was not enough as Michigan Tech got their first win of the season, 77–67.

 Five Huskies were in double digits, with Dan Gherezgher leading the way with 27 points, the most out of either team.
 McKendree was led by Eric Powell II with 22.
 Michigan Tech was 44% from the field and 43% from deep, compared to 39% from the field and 35% from three for McKendree.